DefoNotGus/rguhack2025/public/instructions.md

 4️⃣ Room 3 → Choose Option 1
 5️⃣ Room 4 → Choose any option → 🎉 You win! 🎉

+You can do Room 1 option 4 straight away but then you will lose in room 3

 🚧 Blocked Lobby Conditions
 You will be sent to BlockedLobby if: